 Plant Height: The observed plant height of supplemental plantings has increased every year as compared with the 2011 (installation) plant height, and is within the acceptable range at this time for the project.

-The following remedial actions are recommended for supplemental tree and shrub species to keep the project on track to meet Year 5 performance criteria, as described below in Section 5.0.
+The project has met all Year 5 (final) performance criteria, as described below in Section 5.0.